I5UCC/VRC-ASL_Gestures/README.md

 ## Troubleshoot ThumbParamsOSC

-If you have problems with ThumbParamsOSC, try any of these to fix it then create an Issue in the repository:
+If you have problems with this program, try any of these to fix it then create an Issue in the repository:
-- Restart Thumbparams and SteamVR
+- Restart ThumbParamsOSC.exe and SteamVR
 - Turn OSC OFF and ON
 - Reset OSC Config
 - Reset Avatar
+- Delete the folder called `OSC` in `%APPDATA%\..\LocalLow\VRChat\VRChat` and restart VRChat.
 - ***(Advanced) [Add the params manually to the OSC config of your avatar, if they dont exist there already](https://docs.vrchat.com/docs/osc-avatar-parameters)***

 # FAQ